pachyderm/docs/content/latest/concepts/advanced-concepts/_index.md

 ---
 # metadata #
 title: Advanced Concepts
-description: Learn about the more advanced concepts used in Pachyderm.
+description: Learn about the more advanced concepts used in MLDM.
 date:
 # taxonomy #
 tags: